 You can offer production-ready stacks, solutions, datasets, and services to accelerate development so that your users spend less time installing your software.
 You can offer solutions with pricing features that you’re used to, such as subscriptions, pay-as-you-go, and custom pricing.
 You can also receive reports that enable you to track how your customers are interacting with your solutions and marketing campaigns.

-If you want to offer solutions on Google Cloud Marketplace, you must meet the following requirements:
+In case you want to offer your software solutions on Google Cloud Marketplace, make sure that the following requirements are met:

 Your organization must have at least $1M USD in annual revenue.

 Your product must be production-ready (not alpha or beta) to be publicly listed and sold through Google Cloud Marketplace.

 Your product must not include professional services sold through Google Cloud Marketplace.